solarflare-dev/solarflare-next/README.md

 ## Getting Started

-Let's use Solarflare to take the Humanloop Logs table to the next-level.
+Let's use Solarflare take the Acme Devtools 'Logs' table to the next level.
+Acme already has a Logs table, implemented with a Python backend connected directly to the Postgres primary.

 We're trying to solve these problems:

 - High load on primary DB
 - Slow page loads
 - No real-time updates, except brittle bespoke polling patterns
-- Faceted search hard to maintain with custom endpoints like `/datapoints-categorical-column-options`
+- Faceted search hard to maintain with custom endpoints like `/logs-categorical-column-options`
 - Column filtering, searching, sorting also hard to maintain, with custom Python logic required to support each new column

 So, let's get started.